jefter20/studies-notes/Courses/Web development/UI&UX/Figma/Commonly used terms/Auto Layout.md

-Auto Layout é uma propriedade que permite que os layouts se adaptem automaticamente a diferentes tamanhos de tela, dispositivos e orientações.
+Auto Layout is a property that allows layouts to automatically adapt to different screen sizes, devices, and orientations.

-O Auto Layout é uma ferramenta de design que simplifica e agiliza a criação de interfaces de usuário.
-Ele permite que os designers criem layouts adaptáveis que se ajustam automaticamente a mudanças internas e externas.
+Auto Layout is a design tool that simplifies and speeds up creating user interfaces.
+It allows designers to create adaptive layouts that automatically adjust to internal and external changes.

-O Auto Layout é presente em várias ferramentas de design e desenvolvimento de interfaces, como o Figma e o Sketch.
+Auto Layout is present in several interface design and development tools, such as Figma and Sketch.

-Para usar o Auto Layout, é possível:
+To use Auto Layout, you can:

-1. Adicionar a propriedade a um quadro ou a um grupo de itens
+1. Add the property to a board or group of items
-2. Definir regras de posicionamento e dimensionamento dos elementos de um design
+2. Define rules for positioning and sizing design elements
-3. Aplicar restrições nas visualizações
+3. Apply restrictions on views

-O Auto Layout é útil para:
+Auto Layout is useful for:

-- Criar designs responsivos
+- Create responsive designs
-- Acomodar rapidamente qualquer alteração de tamanho no layout ou no conteúdo
+- Quickly accommodate any size changes to layout or content
-- Criar dimensionamento responsivo para diferentes dispositivos e quantidades variadas de conteúdo
+- Create responsive scaling for different devices and varying amounts of content